 As a renter, you’re generally required to use your own lock.
 Most facilities have a selection of self-storage locks available for purchase in the office, but how do you know which type to buy?

 Investing in a good lock should be the priority of any storage facility renter, especially if they are storing valuable items.
 Cheap storage unit locks really won’t do much to keep determined burglars out of your storage unit.
-However, there are are several high-quality locks that you can buy to better protect your storage unit.
+Locks serve as more of a deterrent than a full-proof defense.
+However, there are are several high-quality locks that you can buy to better protect your storage unit compared to others.

-What to Look For in a High-Quality Security Lock
+What to Look For in High-Quality Self-Storage Locks

-A strong lock will deter most thieves, because the time and effort to break the lock will increase their risk of getting caught.
-When choosing a lock consider the following features:
+A strong storage lock will deter most thieves, because the time and effort to break the lock will increase their risk of getting caught.
+When choosing a storage lock consider the following features:

 - Locking mechanism.
 The locking mechanism is a series of pins that hold the shackle in place when the lock is secured.
 When you insert the key the shackle is released.
 The more pins a lock has, the harder it is to pick.
 We recommend choosing a lock with at least five pins for the best protection, but seven to 10 is even more secure.